 The role of the Indo-Pacific Ocean in mediating the transient response of the Atlantic Meridional Overturning Circulation

-Shantong Sun, California Institute of Technology, Environmental Science and Engineering, Pasadena, CA, United States, Andrew F Thompson, California Institute of Technology, Pasadena, United States and Ian Eisenman, University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States
+Shantong Sun, California Institute of Technology, Environmental Science and Engineering, Pasadena, CA, United States, Andrew F Thompson, California Institute of Technology, Pasadena, CA, United States and Ian Eisenman, University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States

 Abstract: